hpc-carpentry/hpc-shell/_episodes/01-connecting.md

 ### Linux, Mac and Windows Subsystem for Linux

-Once you have opened a terminal generate a public private SSH keypair by using
+Once you have opened a terminal generate a public private SSH key pair by using

 ```